stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ***

-## Register your application with Stormpath
+## Register Your Application with Stormpath

 Before you can store user accounts you'll need to have an `Application` and `Directory` in Stormpath.
 An application is just Stormpath’s term for a